dilaygulru/Terminal-File-Manager/README.md

 ## Conclusion
 This project offers a simple and effective way to manage files and directories through a terminal.
 It helps in understanding key system calls in Linux/Unix and provides an opportunity to develop modular and maintainable code.

----

-Let me know if you need further customization!